michal-niedzwiedzki/php-testing/README.md

 instantiation is attempted.

 To test whether exception is thrown test method should be annotated with `@expectedException Exception`.
+Remember to update `@covers` annotation and rename test methods accordingly.

 **Question:** how willing would you be to run all checks manually?